 Doug Espland II Project Director C. Overaa & Co.
-200 Parr Blvd Richmond, CA 94801 douge@overaa.com (510)719-0326 Cell
+200 Parr Blvd

+Richmond, CA 94801 douge@overaa.com

+(510)719-0326 Cell

-Attachments: Exhibit A (Midstate Construction Corporation Protest, Ellis Flooring - 4 pages) Exhibit B (Midstate Construction Corporation Protest, TMC Construction - 6 pages) Exhibit A 1 of 4
+Attachments: Exhibit A (Midstate Construction Corporation Protest, Ellis Flooring - 4 pages)

+Exhibit B (Midstate Construction Corporation Protest, TMC Construction - 6 pages)

-Bubcontractor List
+Subcontractor List

-For each Subcontractor that will perform a portion of the Work in an amount in excess of one-half of 1% of the Bidder's total Contract Price,1 the bidder must flat a description of the Work, the name of the Subcontractor, its California contractor license number, the location of its place of business, its DIR registration number, and the portion of the Work that the Subcontractor is performing based on a percentage of the Base Bid price.
+For each Subcontractor that will perform a portion of the Work in an amount in excess of one-half of 1% of the Bidder's total Contract Price, I the bidder must that a description of the Work, the name of the Subcontractor, its California contractor license number, the location of its place of business, its DIR registration number, and the portion of the Work that the Subcontractor is performing based on a percentage of the Base Bid price.